AdobeDocs/commerce-operations.en/help/configuration/remote-storage/cloud-support.md

 ```

 Running this command will create a new environment variable called REMOTE_STORAGE with the specified JSON configuration.
 Alternatively, you could use the web interface to add the variable to the appropriate environment.
+During the deployment you should see the following line in your deployment logs `INFO: Remote storage driver set to: "aws-s3"`.

 ### Optional authentication